mojaloop/documentation/docs/technical/technical/deployment-guide/iac-deployment-guide.md

 1. Go to **cleanup** stage > **destroy** job, and run the job manually.
 There is no need to define any variables.

-1. Once the job has run, go to AWS > EC2 Instances.
-Everything is destroyed in AWS, except for the EBS Volumes, so you need to manually check if you can see any available volumes under Elastic Block Store > Volumes.
+1. Once the job has run, go to **AWS > EC2 Instances**.
+Everything is destroyed in AWS, except for the EBS Volumes, so you need to manually check if you can see any available volumes under **Elastic Block Store > Volumes**.
 Search by "Volume state = Available".
 The EC2 Instances detaches the EBS Volumes, but detaching them doesn't mean deleting them.
 "Available" means that the instance is not in use anymore, the instance is terminated.

+1. Once you destroyed all environments and removed the container registries mentioned below, you are ready to destroy the Control Center.
+Go to **GitLab > iac > bootstrap > custom-config**.
+Delete the `environment.yaml` file and run the deploy job. <!-- EDITORIAL COMMENT: Which one? -->

+   This is needed because there are some S3 buckets created from the Control Center to get used by the environments.
+They are created based on the `environment.yaml` file.
+For each environment, when the **init** phase is passed, the S3 buckets will be automatically created.
+Removing the `environment.yaml` file will remove the S3 buckets.

 #### Important note about destroy sequence